greatmindsinside/OptionsTradingTracker/docs/DATA_ARCHITECTURE.md

 t=550ms   Show success message ✓
 ```

-**Key Benefit:** Import uses the **same template system** as manual entry, ensuring consistency.
-Both CSV import and manual trade entry write to the same journal table using the same templates.
+**Key Benefit (planned):** Import will use the **same template system** as manual entry, ensuring consistency.
+Today, CSV import writes to the normalized `trades` table; manual entry writes to the `journal` table via templates.
+Aligning import to templates is a roadmap item.

 ---